Stability of Weighted Norm Inequalities: Boundedness properties of the Riesz transforms

 \begin{remark} A careful reading of the proof shows that our weights $v,u$ satisfy the $L^{p}$-testing and dual $L^{p}$-testing conditions for the operator $R_{2}$ when $p\in(1,\infty)$.
-Thus if there was a $T1$ theorem for $L^{p}$ with doubling weights, our results regarding $R_{2}$ would extend to $L^{p}$. \end{remark}
+Thus if there was a $T1$ theorem for $L^{p}$ with doubling weights, our results regarding $R_{2}$ would extend to $L^{p}$.
+See \cite{SaWi} for a vector-valued $T1$ theorem, where the norm inequality holds if vector-valued analogues of the testing and $A_p$ conditions hold. \end{remark}

 In order to complete the proof of Theorem \ref{stab}, we need to extend our doubling conclusions to classical doubling, and remove the restriction to dyadic cubes in our testing conditions for the weight pair $\left( v,u\right) $ in Proposition \ref{Riesz Nazarov}.